China passes resolution clearing way for Xi Jinping to rule until at least 2027

 Ahead of this week’s plenum, Chinese state media propaganda extolling Xi’s virtues went into overdrive.
 One hagiography described a young Xi reading Karl Marx’s “Das Kapital” three times, filling 18 notebooks with his thoughts.
 A string of tweets from the state-run Xinhua News Agency called him a “man of determination” and noted how he made time in his busy schedule for regular swims to “ensure that he has enough stamina to deal with affairs of the Party, government, and the military.”

+In another sign of Xi’s elevated status, Thursday’s plenum readout called his ideology “Marxism for the 21st Century” that captures the “essence” of Chinese culture.

-Xi’s approach to resolving issues of inequality is with a strong state that suppresses diversity of ideas in society in the name of strengthening China, said Kou Chien-Wen, a scholar of Chinese politics at the College of International Affairs at National Chengchi University in Taiwan.
+Xi’s approach to resolving issues of inequality is through a strong state that suppresses diversity of ideas in society in the name of strengthening China, said Kou Chien-Wen, a scholar of Chinese politics at the College of International Affairs at National Chengchi University in Taiwan.

 Kou added that at stake for Xi is proving China’s authoritarian model can outperform multiparty democracies in tackling social ills.
 “It is fundamentally about his belief that ‘national rejuvenation’ requires equality and that requires control of the people,” he said.